sei-protocol/awesome-sei/README.md

 ## Bridges & Cross-Chain

 - [Hyperlane](https://hyperlane.xyz/) - Hyperlane is a permissionless interoperability protocol for cross-chain communication.
 It enables message passing and asset transfers across different chains without relying on centralized intermediaries or requiring any permissions.

+## AI tools & Infrastructure
+- [Sei Agent Kit](https://github.com/CambrianAgents/sei-agent-kit) - The Sei Agent Kit built by Cambrian is the first AI infrastructure for Sei.
+It allows to easily build AI Agents that can not only chat on social media, but also take actions on the Sei blockchain like swapping, staking, lending, borrowing, trading and more.

 ## Educational Resources